FHA loans allow borrowers with limited cash or credit to qualify for a mortgage on their primary residence.

 See our mortgage payment calculator to figure out what your FHA loan payment is likely to be.

 What is the current FHA loan interest rate today?

-Current FHA mortgage rates are in the range of 3.75% to 4.50%, depending on your credit and income.
+FHA mortgage rates vary depending on your credit and income, as well as the ups and downs of national mortgage rates.
 Rates can change every day, so it’s smart to find out what rate you qualify for today.
-Get your rate now

 What are the advantages of an FHA loan?

 - Low 3.5% down payment

 - Lower credit score OK: as low as 580 FICO